gregertw/cognite_flutter_demo/README.md

 ## iOS and Android versions

-Due to the work related to releasing official apps, the iOS and Adroid versions of this demo app are available from Firebase App Distribution.
-Sign up for iOS at https://appdistribution.firebase.dev/i/c5743f439975af3c and for Android at https://appdistribution.firebase.dev/i/c0cea7a9879d9af6.
-You should be invited to download the latest available version.
+Due to the work related to releasing official apps, the iOS and Adroid versions of this demo app are available as tests/previews.You can download the Android version from https://www.dropbox.com/s/wzpikapz8zjul2f/cognite_flutter_demo.apk?dl=1 and the iOS app should be available on Testflight shortly.

 ## About this repository